seslattery/ebs-sweets-bd43b/content/about.md

     background_image: images/white frosting.jpeg
     headline: Eb's Sweets
     subtitle: >
-      Well, not really.
-We’re [Snipcart](http://bit.ly/2YB7AUL)—a bunch of geeks from Québec City.
-Planty is a theme we built for [Stackbit](https://www.stackbit.com/), a killer JAMstack site-builder.
-To
-      enable e-commerce on Planty, you’ll need to [sign up for Snipcart](http://bit.ly/2YzKmhP).
-Testing is forever free, no credit card required.

-      I've loved baking since I was little, and have professionally been baking for 8 years.
+      ##### I've loved baking since I was little, and have professionally been
+      baking for 8 years.
 I enjoy making simple treats to help commemorate all events with my family and friends.
 I'd love to make desserts for you, to help you celebrate your happy moments with your family and friends.
   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints: